sandboxie-plus/sandboxie-docs/docs/Content/RecoverFolder.md

 The third example setting specifies that QuickRecovery from the InstallBox sandbox should look in the _Program Files_ folder in drive D.

-Note that when [Quick Recovery](QuickRecovery.md) looks in the specified folder, it also looks in any folders within that folder, and any folders within those folders, for as many levels of depth as are needed.

-Since Sandboxie Plus 1.18.0, folder paths may contain the wildcards `*` (matches any number of characters), `?` (matches a single character), and `**` (matches any number of characters, including path separators).
-Paths are matched in their NT, DOS, and network-alias forms.
+For a literal directory entry, [Quick Recovery](QuickRecovery.md) scans that folder and its subfolders recursively.
+Automatic detection instead checks eligible file activity against the configured entries.

+Since Sandboxie Plus 1.18.0, entries may contain wildcard patterns using `*`, `?`, and `**`.
+A wildcard entry filters candidate paths; it does not itself establish an arbitrary recursive Quick Recovery scan root.
+Matching can consider translated NT, DOS, and network-alias paths.
+The precise pattern handling differs between the process-side detector and SandMan's Quick Recovery list, so do not treat these symbols as a universal filesystem glob grammar.

+See [File Recovery Architecture](RecoveryArchitecture.md) for the two consumers and their different lifecycles.

 Related [Sandboxie Control](SandboxieControl.md) setting: [Sandbox Settings > Recovery > Quick Recovery](RecoverySettings.md#quick-recovery)